Your way of parenting isn't working anymore -

 not with this kid, not in this situation.

 You feel a gap widening in your relationship and you’re afraid you’re losing them.
-But you’re also tired of walking on eggshells.
+But you’re also tired of the battles and stand-offs.

 You’re longing to build a calm, respectful relationship that will stand the test of time.